Tropidelic: The Freakstomp Music Festival

 Tropidelic started hosting a music festival in 2017.
 The Freakstomp Music Festival is named after their song "Freakstomp" off of their 2015 album Police State and is hosted in annually in August.
 After hosting the first two events in Medina, Ohio, the event has most recently moved to Clear Fork Adventure Park in Butler, Ohio.
 The weekend event hosts national and local acts, including artists such as Too Many Zooz, Bumpin Uglies, Mike Pinto, and Afroman.

 During the COVID-19 pandemic, the festival was canceled in 2020 and was eventually transformed into the Everwild Festival.
 It was decided by Tropidelic to embark on a "fresh musical journey" with their fans after stepping into a "New World" after COVID-19.

 Everwild Festival

-In the summer of 2021, Tropidelic debuted their second official music festival, called "Everwild", a two-night music festival, presented by JSGLive.
+2021: In the summer of 2021, Tropidelic debuted their second official music festival, called "Everwild", a two-night music festival, presented by JSGLive.
 Held on August 13 and 14, Everwild is a weekend of "music and memories" featuring two nights of Tropidelic at Brushy Fork Phamily Ranch in Newark, Ohio.
 The lineup includes: Ballyhoo!, Passafire, Kash'd Out, The Palmer Squares, The Ries Brothers, Sun-Dried Vibes, Bikini Trill, and Zoo Trippin', as well as local bands.

+2022: Reggae rock music festival EVERWILD returned for its second year on August 12 and 13.
+The fest was hosted at the gorgeous Legend Valley in Thornville, Ohio, to accommodate its rapid growth.
+The Dirty Heads, Tropidelic, and HIRIE were headliners.
+Friday’s artists included Tropidelic and HIRIE headlining with support from Little Stranger, Joe Samba, The Quasi Kings, The Palmer Squares, Toby & Friends, and Rockstead.
+Saturday featured Dirty Heads and Tropidelic headlining and Bumpin Uglies, 99 Neighbors, Artikal Sound System, Mike Pinto, Cassidy King, Mooky, Derek McBryde, Slim Boogie, and Blind Joe Wallace.
+2-day passes were $149 and fees, while Saturday single-day tickets were $89 and fees.
+Camping was $20 for walk-in and $50 for car camping.
+VIP includes early entry on Thursday, VIP car camping, t-shirt, poster, exclusive bathrooms, and an autograph session with Tropidelic.
+This was an all-ages event with children under 12 being admitted free with a ticketed adult.

+2023: Previously a two-day event, the third edition of EVERWILD Music Festival was held at Legend Valley in Thornville, OH, on August 3–5.
+Headliners for 2023 included Tropidelic, Pepper, Bone Thugs-N-Harmony, Prof, and Iya Terra, with support from Bumpin Uglies, Little Stranger, Mike Pinto, Kyle Smith, Surfer Girl, and more.Tickets went on sale Wednesday, February 15.
+Limited camping and VIP upgrades will be available.
+EVERWILD was an all-ages event with children 12 and under getting in free with a ticketed adult.